 Community Development Fellowship

 CEDAM manages the Community Development Fellowship with support from the Michigan Economic Development Corporation (MEDC).
 Fellows work in communities engaged or certified in Redevelopment Ready Communities for a fifteen month placement, beginning June 2020.
-Fellows will support and advance community economic development goals.
-Fellow projects will improve organizational capacity, increase local collaboration, and remove barriers to development.
+Fellows will support and advance community economic development goals by leading projects that expand organizational capacity, increase local collaboration, and remove barriers to development.